Maclean-D/exif-snap/README.md

 ![exif-snap](https://raw.githubusercontent.com/Maclean-D/pickpair/refs/heads/master/exif-snap.png)

 Web application that allows users to upload, modify, and download images while preserving and editing EXIF metadata.
+Works great for Camp Snap cameras which don't save the date/time or orientation of the camera.

 ## Features